 What’s the Idea?

-This idea could be developed for either AR/VR but for simplicity sake, let’s choose virtual reality (VR) for this discussion.
+This idea could be developed for either AR or VR but for simplicity’s sake, let’s choose AR (because it’s my favorite) for this discussion.

 Social media posts are the tools and tactics we’ll use to carry out our strategy laid out earlier in this post.
 Social media platforms and trends are constantly evolving so we’ll want to make sure we’re using the most recent social media trends to best reach our outlined audience.